 3. Solicit feedback: commenting, annotation, and markup

 The next step is gathering feedback from all those reviewers.
-Because we’re dealing with a dynamic, visual medium, it’s vital to have a platform that can allow for dynamic, visual feedback, like comments directly on video timestamps for frame-accurate feedback or side-by-side version comparisons.
+Because we're dealing with a dynamic, visual medium, it's vital to have a platform that can allow for dynamic, visual feedback, like time-stamped comments directly on video timestamps for frame-accurate feedback or side-by-side version comparisons.

 Look for a collaborative platform that allows for commenting directly on media files, including annotation and markup on visual media of all file formats (especially video).
+Advanced proofing features like these help designers and editors understand exactly what needs to change.

 4. Incorporate feedback into iterative refinement